+I walked into the cinema and asked to see Fantastic Creatures.
 That’s the level of interest and knowledge I had about the Harry Potter spin-off Fantastic Beasts and Where to Find Them.
 I wasn’t a fan of the main movies, and only saw four out of the eight on the big screen.

 Newt bumbles into rotund wannabe baker No-Maj Jacob (Dan Fogler), who accidentally makes off with Newt’s suitcase.
-Unfortunately, the magical case is a Tardis-like kitty-basket, and the beasts are soon running amok all over the city, which is already being plagued by an unexplained magical destructive force.
+Unfortunately, the magical case is a Tardis-like kitty-basket, and the beasts are soon running amok all over the city, which is already being ravaged by an unknown magical destructive force.

 - Cursed Child Review – Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

 The international climate is grim, as baddie wizard Gellert Grindelwald has begun his reign of terror.
 Chuck religious nutter Samantha Morton into the mix with her one-woman-band anti-witch Salem brigade, and Newt’s arrival is bad timing.